How to make dust filters for your PC case

 Finally, mount the fan into the case or radiator using washers and fan screws.
 The fan will now have complete dust protection, shielding your PC’s innards.
 To clean it, just go over it with a vacuum cleaner when necessary.

-With your new custom dust filter attached to your case, you now just need to enjoy using a cool-running PC with an interior that doesn’t get overly clogged with dust.
-Who would have thought an old pair of tights would be so useful for PC building?
-For more PC customization ideas, check out our guide to painting your PC case.
+Who would have thought some old pantyhose would be so useful for PC building?
+For more PC customization ideas, check out our guide on how to paint your case.
 If you’re planning a new build, then you’ll also want to read our full guide on how to build a gaming PC, which covers every step of the process.